-ABM is my family’s business.
+ABM is my family business.
+I am a partner along with my parents.
 I am 18 and currently attending the Lester B. Pearson College of the Pacific, a two-year, pre-university school for international students who live, study and learn together.
 Part of the United World College Movement, we are determined to make a difference in the lives of others and the world.

 I am the future.

 I am an Indigenous woman, raised in my Coast Salish community of Tla’amin, taught by my grandmother and committed to my culture.
 I am the product of an entrepreneur and a community leader.
 Self-determination is in my DNA.
 I am on my way to a university education and by the time I am done, I will have real power to do good things with.

 At that point, I will return to the ABM Network which is comprised of you: business people and community leaders who do ethical business to create economic opportunities which benefit me and my peers.

 Attending ABM means that you support Indigenous business.